 Why does all this matter when it comes to valuing a business?

 You may be wondering how all of these issues are relevant to your family business.
-Very small businesses, such as one where only you and your wife are employed, likely would not have many of the documents that I listed above.
+In very small businesses, like those where only you and your wife work, many of the documents I mentioned may not be present.
 The reason for this is because it would not be relevant to your business operations.
 However, for businesses that have more than a couple of employees most, if not all, of these documents will be relevant.

 Help your attorney by collecting these documents ahead of time.
 You and your spouse should not have competing documents- meaning that you all should be able to agree on sending one set of forms to both of your attorneys.
 It is not uncommon to have you and your spouse each hire an appraiser to arrive at the total value of your business.
 Keep in mind that doing so will cost money, and agreeing to hire one accountant to perform an analysis is most cost efficient.